juanpedrovasquez/GCDCProject/README.md

  - Using cbind function
 8. GENERATES THE SECOND TIDY DATA SET WITH AVERAGES PER COLUMN
  - With a two nested loop that hashes the tidy data by subject and kind of activity
- - Then, as a matrix apart, averages the measurements with sapply function
- - For each hash, completes the single-row output for each iteration
+ - Then, for each hash, as a matrix apart, averages the measurements with sapply function and completes the single-row output
- - and adds "Mean." to the column name for better description
+ - Adds "Mean." to the column name for better description
- - after all the loops are done, writes down all the output rows into 'secondTidyData.txt' file
+ - After all the loops are done, writes down all the output rows into 'secondTidyData.txt' file